scalawithcats/scala-with-cats/src/pages/foldable-traverse/foldable.md

 `foldLeft` and `foldRight` are equivalent if our binary operation is commutative.
-For example, we can sum a `List[Int]` by folding in either direction, using `0` as our accumulator and `+` as our operation:
+For example, we can sum a `List[Int]` by folding in either direction, using `0` as our accumulator and addition as our operation:

 ```tut:book
 List(1, 2, 3).foldLeft(0)(_ + _)
 List(1, 2, 3).foldRight(0)(_ + _)
 ```

-If provide a non-commutative operator the order of evaluation makes a difference.
+If we provide a non-commutative operator the order of evaluation makes a difference.
-For example, if we fold using `-`, we get different results in each direction:
+For example, if we fold using subtraction, we get different results in each direction:

 ```tut:book